orioledb/orioledb/doc/arch.md

 In order to implement this scheme, we have to sacrifice rightlinks.
 That would be too complex (and slow?) to toggle downlinks and rightlinks between in-memory and storage pointers.

 Technically, OrioleDB B-trees still contain rightlinks, but they have only temporary usage during page splits.
-Righlink exists only between splitting a new page and insertion downlink to the parent.
+Rightlink exists only between splitting a new page and insertion downlink to the parent.
 Therefore, if the completed split happens concurrently with locating a tree page, one must retry from the parent (see find_page() function).
 Stepping tree pages right and left become more complex too.
 Instead of using rightlinks (and leftlinks) one have to find siblings from parent (see find_right_page() and find_left_page()).
 However, this complexity is more than justified by better vertical scalability.

 See [concurrency algorithms in OrioleDB B-tree](concurrency.md) for details.